Chronic Exertional Compartment Syndrome

-Several factors contribute to the development of CECS, including:
+Several factors contribute to the development of this condition:

-• Repetitive Activities: Engaging in activities like running, cycling, or swimming, which involve repetitive motion, increases the risk of CECS.
+• Repetitive Activity: Physical activities such as running, cycling, or swimming, which involve repetitive motion, can increase the risk of CECS.

 Symptoms of CECS